 We have over 2,200 health care facilities as customers, representing the who's who of hospitals in the United States.
 We have built our solutions over many years and have long-standing, valuable customer relationships.
-We honor and respect our customer service in providing world-class healthcare, and we value our place in their communications ecosystem.
-This is coupled with a financial strength that over 83% of our revenue is re-occurring in nature, and we are a company with no debt, which provides us significant flexibility.

-We continue to focus on investing in and enhancing our integrated Spok Care Connect software solutions and wireless products in order to continue our longstanding relationships with the nation's leading healthcare providers.
-In 2022, although we sharply reduced our research and development spend from the previous year, we still spent approximately \$8.7 million to support development of our Spok Care Connect platform, as well as wireless products.
+We honor and respect our customers, who provide world-class healthcare, and we value our place in their communications ecosystem.
+This is coupled with a financial strength that over 80% of our revenue is re-occurring in nature, and we are a company with no debt, which provides us significant flexibility.

-We expect to expand that investment to approximately \$11.3 million this year, in line with spending levels prior to the introduction of Spok Go.
-This investment is important, relative to our plans for stabilization and eventual growth of future software revenue, and these incremental costs are embedded in our financial guidance.
-We believe these attributes, combined with our experienced, dedicated, and committed employee base, will allow us to generate significant cash flow into the future and return capital to our stockholders.
+In 2023, although we sharply reduced our research and development spend from the years preceding the strategic pivot, we still spent approximately \$10.5 million to support development of our Spok Care Connect platform, as well as Wireless products.
+We expect to expand that investment to approximately \$11 million this year, in line with spending levels prior to the introduction of Spok Go®.
+This investment is important, relative to our plans for continued growth of software revenue, and these incremental costs are embedded in our financial guidance.
+We believe these attributes, combined with our experienced, dedicated, and committed employee base will allow us to generate significant cash flow into the future and return capital to our stockholders.